Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Upper bound: Unknotting lattice links via the unknotting of 4-plat diagrams

 Finally, we consider only the case where $D_1=[_iw_1\sigma_1^{\eps}\sigma_2^{\eps} w_2]_j$ and $D_2=[_iw_1\sigma_2^{-\eps}\widehat{w_2}]_{j'}$ for a $\mathcal B_3$ move, where $w_2$ is a $3$-braid word, $\eps=\pm1$ and $\{j,j'\}=\{1,2\}$.
-For any link type $K\in \mathcal{K}_{w_0}(D_2)$, there exists a $4$-plat diagram $[_iw'_1\sigma_2^{-\eps} w'_2]_{j'}$ (either $w'_1=w_1$ or $w'_2=\widehat{w_2}$) representing $K$ and $[_iw_1\sigma_2^{-\eps}\widehat{w_2}]_{j'}\stackrel{w_0'}{\longrightarrow}[_iw'_1\sigma_2^{-\eps} w'_2]_{j'}$ for some $w_0'\in S(w_0)$.
+For any link type $K\in \mathcal{K}_{w_0}(D_2)$, there exists a $4$-plat diagram $[_iw'_1\sigma_2^{-\eps} w'_2]_{j'}$ (either $w'_1=w_1$ or $w'_2=\widehat{w_2}$), representing $K$ and $[_iw_1\sigma_2^{-\eps}\widehat{w_2}]_{j'}\stackrel{w_0'}{\longrightarrow}[_iw'_1\sigma_2^{-\eps} w'_2]_{j'}$ for some $w_0'\in S(w_0)$.
 Then a $4$-plat diagram $[_iw'_1\sigma_1^{\eps}\sigma_2^{\eps} \widehat{w'_2}]_{j}$, that is deformed into $[_iw'_1\sigma_2^{-\eps} w'_2]_{j'}$ by a $\mathcal B_3$ move, also represents $K$ and $[_iw_1\sigma_1^{\eps}\sigma_2^{\eps}\widehat{w_2}]_{j}\stackrel{w_0'}{\longrightarrow}[_iw'_1\sigma_1^{\eps}\sigma_2^{\eps} \widehat{w'_2}]_{j}$.
 This implies $\mathcal{K}_{w_0}(D_1)\supseteq\mathcal{K}_{w_0}(D_2)$ for the $\mathcal B_3$ move from $D_1$ to $D_2$. \end{proof}

-Finally, we prove Theorem \ref{thm:twist2} (Theorem \ref{thm:twist}{}).
-It is known that any $4$-plat has an alternating ($4$-plat) diagram, and a reduced alternating diagram of a $4$-plat (prime alternating link) is a minimal-crossing diagram, while a non-alternating diagram cannot be minimal-crossing~\cite{Kauffman, Murasugi2, Thistlethwaite}.
+Finally, we prove Theorem \ref{thm:twist2}.
+It is known that any $4$-plat has an alternating ($4$-plat) diagram.
+It is also known that a reduced alternating diagram of a $4$-plat (prime alternating link) is a minimal-crossing diagram, while a non-alternating diagram cannot be minimal-crossing~\cite{Kauffman, Murasugi2, Thistlethwaite}.